 What is the Professional Practice timeline?

 - Submission of topics: Call for Professional Practice topics is open from mid-October until mid-November every year. (after this date no new topics can be accepted)

 - Topics published in a catalogue: After approval by the IMBRSea management board, the submitted topics will be made available to the students.

 - Selection of topics by students: The Professional Practice catalogue is provided to the students.
 Students will choose 3-5 options they are interested in and write a motivation for each.
-Deadline for selection of topics for students is the beginning of December.
+The deadline for the selection of topics for students is the beginning of December.

-- Professional Practice: This takes place between the beginning of April and end of June.
+- Professional Practice: This takes place between the beginning of April and the end of June.

 - Professional Practice portfolio: The Professional Practice portfolio shall be uploaded in our thesis and internship management platform (Matix) to which the students, supervisors, and the IMBRSea coordination office will have access.

 Please find the guidelines, as distributed to students, below.